limansky/sbt-git-flow-version/README.md

   - `lastVersionWithMatching` - takes last version and append matching returned by `BranchMatcher`.
 By default new version is snapshot.
   - `lastVersionWithSuffix` - takes fixed suffix to append to the last version.
 By default new version is snapshot.
+  - `fixed` - takes flag if the version is snapshot and numbers.
+Just fixed version.
   - `unknownVersion` - fails with unknown version message.

   Note: calculating global version might take a long time if you have a lot of branches, so, to speed up the process